logui-framework/client/README.md

  ## Recording settings
  The [RecordRTC](https://recordrtc.org/) is used for recording the screen.
 By default the recordings are recorded with in 5 second intervals, and it will select the first codec supported by the browser in the order of: H.264, VP9, VP8.
 Bitrate is left up to the RecordRTC library, what presumably results in variable bitrate throughout the recording.

  Recording settings can be changed in the [main.js](https://github.com/hjpvandijk/client/blob/screen-capture/src/main.js) file.
-Here, you can set the recorder's parameters, like MIME type, timeSlice (recording interval), and bitrate.
+Here, you can set the recorder's parameters, like MIME type, timeSlice (recording interval), and bitsPerSecond (bitrate).